-In accordance with the Montana Medicaid State Plan and federal regulations at 42 CFR §431.408(b), the State conducted tribal consultation for the amendment via written as well as zoom consultation.
-On July 2, the State sent tribal consultation letters to Indian Health Services, Tribes and Urban Indian Health Centers (ITUs) inviting their input at the public hearings on July 28, 2021 and July 29, 2021.
-On August 2, 2021 the State sent an invitation and on August 4, 2021 the State sent an agenda for the tribal consultation meeting to ITUs for the Tribal consultation.
+In accordance with the Montana Medicaid State Plan and federal regulations at 42 CFR §431.408(b), the State conducted tribal consultation for the amendment via written as well as Zoom consultation.
+On July 2, the State sent tribal consultation letters to Indian Health Service, Tribes and Urban Indian Health Centers (ITUs) inviting their input at the public hearings on July 28, 2021 and July 29, 2021.
+On August 2, 2021 the State sent an invitation and on August 4, 2021 the State sent an agenda for the tribal consultation.